Rice Kheer Recipe

-Rice Kheer (Chawal Ki Kheer) is a traditional Indian rice pudding that is quite easy to put together and makes for a great dessert.
-Make this creamy, one-pot dessert with basic ingredients in under 45 minutes (Gluten-Free, One-Pot, Vegetarian).
+Rice Kheer (Chawal Ki Kheer) is a traditional Indian rice pudding that is easy to prepare and makes a great dessert.
+Make this creamy, one-pot dessert using basic ingredients with my easy recipe (Gluten-Free, One-Pot, Vegetarian).

 What Is Kheer